Completed TOD projects

 - This enabled a large-scale, multi-phase, mixed-use development to be constructed near the Dublin/Pleasanton BART Station resulting in 505 units of multifamily housing (10% affordable).

-- When complete this transit-oriented development will include 877 high density residential units, over 35,000 square feet of retail, a new 478 space BART parking garage and other improvements to the station on what was largely former BART surface parking for the station.
+- When complete this transit-oriented development will include 877 high density residential units (146 affordable), over 35,000 square feet of retail, a new 481 space BART parking garage, a 200+ space BART bike station, a renovated station plaza entrance and other improvements to the station on what was largely former BART surface parking for the station.

-- The first phase included Mural, a 90-unit affordable housing development built by BRIDGE Housing, as well as a 478-space parking garage for BART patrons.
+- The first phase included Mural, a 90-unit affordable housing development built by BRIDGE Housing, as well as a 481-space parking garage.

 - The South Hayward BART TOD includes two development projects: Alta Mira Senior and Family Apartments, 151 affordable units built and managed by Eden Housing, and Cadence, a 206 unit market rate apartment development built and managed by AMCAL.

 - Both developments broke ground in 2015 and were completed in 2017.
 This project included a close partnership with the City of Hayward, which provided BART's first on-street managed parking.

 - BRIDGE Housing has completed the first phase of its affordable housing development at the San Leandro BART Station.
 Known as Marea Alta, this phase includes 115 affordable rental apartments.

 - The second phase of development, San Leandro Senior Apartments, is currently under construction by BRIDGE housing.
 Both phases are built over three stories of underground BART patron parking, and are constructed using innovative modular housing techniques.